protocol/launchpad/content/en/prerequisites/web3-and-pl/index.md

 **Web 3 - Shared Ownership**

-Web3 is a new distributed, decentralized verion of the internet that reallocates decision-making and data ownership directly to users, giving them sovereign control over their data.
+Web3 is a new distributed, decentralized version of the internet that reallocates decision-making and data ownership directly to users, giving them sovereign control over their data.

 ![Decentralized and Distributed](media.png)